Man Up | Ep. 168 • January 18, 2017

 So human beings, whether man or woman, have good reasons to be skeptical about relationships.
 Most of us have been through bad relationships.
 And the longer that you’ve been, the older you get and the more relationships you’ve had and the more times you’ve been burned, the more walls and defenses will come up.
 So this is a pretty common issue and you just have to prove it to her through your track record over time and then reinforce it like I said.

 Now here’s a caveat.
-It might be a case where there’s a boundary issue where, for instance, she’s just so insecure and there’s so much trauma, or neurosis, or neurotic level of insecurity, that what she’s acting for you to do is to take responsibility for her emotions.
+It might be a case where there’s a boundary issue where, for instance, she’s just so insecure and there’s so much trauma, or neurosis, or neurotic level of insecurity, that what she’s asking for you to do is to take responsibility for her emotions.
 You can’t do that.
 No human being can do that, so you shouldn’t put yourself in the position where you have to manage and massage her emotions.

-You can help her with it by being transparent with it but if she, for instance, requires you to text her every hour when you’re out with the guys, or she’s constantly accusing you of cheating on her when you haven’t, and there’s reason for her, really irrational reason for her to doubt you, she’s just neurotically obsessing about it, then you can’t help her.
+You can help her with it by being transparent with it but if she, for instance, requires you to text her every hour when you’re out with the guys, or she’s constantly accusing you of cheating on her when you haven’t, and there’s no reason for her, really irrational reason for her to doubt you, she’s just neurotically obsessing about it, then you can’t help her.
 She needs professional help.
 She needs time and she might not even ever get out of that situation, unfortunately for many people, unless she realizes it that she needs help and moves forward on her own.

 So you must be wary of your boundaries.
 You cannot take responsibility.
 You should not take responsibility for other people’s feelings.
 You take care of yourself and then their feelings will come based on their interpretation of the events, of their perception of the events.
-And that’s not something you cannot control.
+And that’s something you cannot control.
 You uphold your end of the bargain and hope that she’s mature enough to uphold hers.

 Now, the reality is, most people in their 20s are not mature enough.
 This might be just one of those cases where you’re gonna have to chalk it up to experience and learn from it and move on.
 But hopefully, if she just needs basically some time and for you to establish a track record with her.
 For you to look back and show her that you’ve had been faithful all this time, and that your relationship has been growing in passion and connection, you could just point that out and that should be enough proof for her to allay her fears and this could be the one for her.